July 22-26, 2018

 The $100 deposit must be submitted with the application by May 1, 2018; full payment of the balance is due June 1, 2018.

 Due to the generosity of an anonymous donor, a scholarship is being offered to an under-represented minority with a proven financial need.
-To apply, applicants must submit an additional one-page essay indicating how this scholarship will benefit them.
-Recipients will be notified after the May 1 deadline.
+To apply, applicants must submit an additional one-page essay by APRIL 1 indicating how this scholarship will benefit them and showing financial need.
+All who apply will be notified of the outcome by April 15.
+PLEASE NOTE: The $100 deposit will be refunded to the winner of the scholarship.
+Questions with regards to this new process can be directed to the Office of Summer Programs; 607-871-2612.

 How to Apply: